SM 32x250 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in advanced technologically fields – are utilized in HDD drives, electric motors, medical equipment or very highly developed apparatuses.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric motors, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: